Welcome to Amersham Museum’s “giant scrap-book”

 Helpful tip: to find a particular house, person or street, try using the SEARCH box in the left hand column of every page (or below on mobile phones).

 Although we call it the history section of this website, it does not pretend to provide a full history of the town; for that we recommend Julian Hunt’s excellent book A History of Amersham, which is available from Amersham Museum and bookshops.
 This section is more like a well-indexed, searchable and ever-expanding giant scrap-book, telling the stories of people who have lived in the town, often in their own words.
+Click here to find out how to carry out personal research into your house or family.

 Because there is still much that we do not yet know, the editor hopes that visitors to the website will be able to provide more photos and information for the website.
 Please contact us if you have corrections or additions.
 Amersham Museum thanks all those who have contributed to this community website.
+Click here to see the list of pages added in the last year.

 Plan Your Visit